During Intensives, students take one class all day, every day for three weeks. They happen twice a year — before our winter and summer breaks.

 The last three weeks of each semester are dedicated to Intensives for students at both the Mastery and the Upper Schools, giving you the opportunity to dive deep and connect with the whole Hawken high school.
 Since developing actual know-how on a topic takes time, your focus is reserved solely for this immersive learning experience.

 We go where the learning takes us, be it a Federal courthouse, a construction site in Little Italy, or the Cleveland Museum of Art.
 Mastery School students can even take classes that include travel throughout Ohio or the country.

-Hear directly from Upper School students about their experiences with Intensives.
+Hear directly from Hawken students about their experiences with Intensives.

 Here’s a sampling of Intensives that we’ve offered in the past: